Longvek: History

 Spanish and Portuguese adventurers and missionaries, like Blas Ruiz de Hernán González from Ciudad Real, first visited the kingdom during this period.
 Blas became a friend of King Satha of Longvek, who was well-disposed towards foreigners, and while in the kingdom got to know Portuguese adventurer Diogo Beloso from Amarante.
 The Iberians referred to Chaktomuk as "Churdumuco" and to Srei Santhor as "Sistor".
 Not long thereafter Longvek was invaded by the Siamese ruler of Ayutthaya.

 King Naresuan of Siam conquered Longvek in 1593.
 This conquest marked a downturn in the kingdom's fortunes.
-In the historical period that followed Cambodia became a pawn in a power struggle between its two increasingly powerful neighbours, Siam and Vietnam.
+In the historical period that followed, Cambodia became a pawn in a power struggle between its two increasingly powerful neighbors, Siam and Vietnam.

 In popular culture

-There are replicas of the royal throne room Hall and Vihāra of wat Tralaeng kaeng temples of the Longvek royal palace for filming movies or TV dramas Containing content related to The Longvek era in Prommitr film studio Which is located inside Surasi Military Camp, Lat Ya sub districts, Mueang Kanchanaburi district, Kanchanaburi province.
-The purpose of the building was to be used for filming The Legend of King Naresuan for the first time. and is used for filming movies or TV dramas Containing scene content related to cambodia kingdom in thai filming movies or thai TV dramas Up to the present.
+There are replicas of the royal throne room hall and Vihāra of Wat Tralaeng Kaeng temples of the Longvek Royal Palace for filming movies or TV dramas containing content related to the Longvek era in Prommitr film studio which is located inside Surasi Military Camp, Lat Ya sub districts, Mueang Kanchanaburi district, Kanchanaburi province.
+The purpose of the building was to be used for filming The Legend of King Naresuan for the first time and is used for filming movies or TV dramas containing scenes related to Cambodia in Thai films and TV series up to the present day.